tensorflow/gnn/tensorflow_gnn/docs/guide/overview.md

     graphs) and the GNN model written in TensorFlow (which consumes these graphs as training data).

-  * [Data preparation](data_prep.md).
+  * [Data preparation and sampling](data_prep.md).
 Training data for GNN models are graphs.
 When operating on very large graphs, we produce local subgraph samples from the full dataset which are serialized along with their features and streamed for training.
-    This document describes
-    the data format we support for storing large graphs.
+This document describes the sampler tool as well as the data format we support for storing large graphs.

-  * **The TF-GNN Runner** (doc incomplete) lets you train GNN models on the prepared input data for some standard tasks (e.g., node prediction).
+  * [The TF-GNN Runner](runner.md) lets you train GNN models on the prepared input data for a variety of tasks (e.g., node prediction).
-    We recommend using the runner to get started quickly with a first model for the data at hand, and then customize it as needed.
+    We recommend using the Runner to get started quickly with a first model for the data at hand, and then customize it as needed.

 The following docs go deeper into particular topics.